Parents don’t know too much about anime these days. In fact, this was true years ago.

 Here’s what you need to know.

-The first mistake I see parents making, either from what I’ve seen or from what fans say of their parents….
-Is how parents judge
+The first common mistake I see parents making, either from what I’ve seen or from what fans say of their parents Is how parents judge anime as a genre.

 I can’t say what started it but let’s break it down.